ductwork/ductwork.github.io/advanced/configuration.md

 ## `job_worker.shutdown_timeout`

-Once the job worker graceful shutdown sequence has started, all job worker threads attempt to join with the parent process.
-Ideally, job execution is short enough that it finishes before the timeout.
-Otherwise, the thread will be killed.
-This value should be less than the supervisor shutdown timeout to properly cascade timeouts.
-The default value is **20** (seconds).
+Sets the maximum time (in seconds) to wait for job worker threads to complete during graceful shutdown.
+Threads that don't finish within this timeout are killed.
+This value should be less than the supervisor shutdown timeout to ensure proper cascading.

+**Default:** 20 (seconds)

 ```yaml
 default: &default